A MIDI Four-track, Sequenced Arpeggiator, Chord and Drone Player

 It’s a machine made for jamming!

 The NDLR is built to last.
-The electronics are designed with robust ESD protections, and the anodized 5052 aluminum enclosure isn’t just beautiful, its effect pedal tough.
+The electronics are designed with robust ESD protections, and the powder coated aluminum enclosure isn’t just beautiful, its effect pedal tough.

 The NDLR is USB powered.
-Using only 90mA, you can power it with just about any USB device including a computer, USB phone charger, or USB battery pack.
+Using 140mA (v2) or 90mA (V1), you can power it with just about any USB device including a computer, USB phone charger, or USB battery pack.
 We supply the USB cable, you supply the power.

 The Four Parts